 Doing a virtual scavenger hunt is super easy but there are some tips and tricks you’ll want to know before you organize one!

 Here’s how we did it – feel free to change it up to do whatever works best for you.
-Ideally you’ll play with families or teams of people but you can totally play with individuals as well – just do whatever works best for you!
+Ideally you’ll play with families or teams of people but you can totally play with individuals as well – just do whatever works best for you and make sure all of the team members are excited to participate!

 I’ve also included a little video below that shows how to do it and how much fun it is!

-There are a number of different programs you can use for your hunt – Google Hangout, Zoom, Skype are a couple I can think of off the top of my head.
+There are a number of different programs you can use for your hunt – Google Hangouts, Google Meet, Zoom, Skype are a couple I can think of off the top of my head.
+Pick whichever option works for your video call – ideally something you’ve used before that works well.
+That way you don’t have to worry about technology, just running your virtual hunt.

 We did Zoom for our scavenger hunt, and it worked really well.
 Just make sure that whatever you do, you need to make sure you can see everyone on the screen at once.
 And know that if you are just using a free account on Zoom, you’ll only be able to do a scavenger hunt for 40 minutes or less (if you have more than 3 people on).
 It’ll cut you off right at 40 minutes!